ggreer/geoff.greer.fm/_posts/2012-07-16-character-encoding-bugs-are-𝒜wesome.md

 While I have summarized the problems and solutions, I certainly wasn't the only one involved in this saga.
 My coworkers' contributions were just as important as my own.
 My thanks to [Matt](https://github.com/kans), [Brad](https://github.com/morgabra), [cyli](https://github.com/cyli), [Dried](https://github.com/dreid), [Mark](https://github.com/mynnx), and more.
 Without you, life would be darkness and chaos.

 I had to work around some bugs in WEBrick, libcloud, and Amazon S3 to post this.
 Apparently, a lot of software can't handle &#x1D49C;wesomeness.
 The most prominent example I could find is Github.
 Try to comment on [this pull request](https://github.com/ggreer/the_silver_searcher/pull/47).
 You can't.
 I can't even close it.
 I notified Github, but I fear they face a journey as long as mine before they can fix the problem.

+Test your own applications.
+See how &#x1D49C;wesome they are.
+You may have a similar journey ahead of you.
+Godspeed.